bool64/progress/cmd/catp/README.md

 or download from [releases](https://github.com/bool64/progress/releases).

 ```
-wget https://github.com/bool64/progress/releases/latest/download/linux_amd64.tar.gz && tar xf linux_amd64.tar.gz && rm linux_amd64.tar.gz
+wget https://github.com/bool64/progress/releases/latest/download/linux_amd64_static.tar.gz && tar xf linux_amd64_static.tar.gz && rm linux_amd64_static.tar.gz
 ./catp -version
 ```

 ## Usage

 ```
-catp dev, go1.22rc1 CGO_ZSTD

 catp prints contents of files to STDOUT or dir/file output,
 while printing current progress status to STDERR.
 It can decompress data from .gz and .zst files.
 Use dash (-) as PATH to read STDIN.

 Usage of catp:
 catp [OPTIONS] PATH ...
   -dbg-cpu-prof string
         write first 10 seconds of CPU profile to file
   -dbg-mem-prof string
         write heap profile to file after 10 seconds
+  -l    count lines
   -no-progress
         disable progress printing
   -out-dir string
         output to directory instead of STDOUT
         files will be written to out dir with original base names
         disables output flag
   -output string
         output to file (can have .gz or .zst ext for compression) instead of STDOUT
   -parallel int
         number of parallel readers if multiple files are provided
         lines from different files will go to output simultaneously (out of order of files, but in order of lines in each file)
         use 0 for multi-threaded zst decoder (slightly faster at cost of more CPU) (default 1)
   -pass value
         filter matching, may contain multiple AND patterns separated by ^,
         if filter matches, line is passed to the output (unless filtered out by -skip)
         each -pass value is added with OR logic,
         for example, you can use "-pass bar^baz -pass foo" to only keep lines that have (bar AND baz) OR foo
   -progress-json string
         write current progress to a file
+  -rate-limit float
+        output rate limit lines per second
   -skip value
         filter matching, may contain multiple AND patterns separated by ^,
         if filter matches, line is removed from the output (even if it passed -pass)
         each -skip value is added with OR logic,
         for example, you can use "-skip quux^baz -skip fooO" to skip lines that have (quux AND baz) OR fooO
   -version
         print version and exit
 ```

 ## Examples